-Lisa Goodwin-Allen has now been in her new post of Executive Chef at Northcote for just over 3 months.
-In that time it has been a whirlwind of activity, with our Christmas program and then the gastronomic marathon of Obsession18.
-Now is the time for Lisa to launch her NEW Gourmet Menu of 6 courses.
+Lisa Goodwin-Allen has been in her post of Executive Chef at Northcote since October 2017.
+In that time it has been a whirlwind of activity, with Christmas and then the gastronomic marathon of Obsession18.
+Lisa has also launched her Tasting Menu of 6 courses.

 “Food to me is emotive, it’s my personality on a plate.
 I put my heart and soul into each creation.
 I like food to be very visual, elegant and packed full of great flavours and textures.
 It must taste of what you see.
 Inspiration for my dishes always starts with the produce, from the relationships built with my suppliers and understanding the heritage of the land.
 One of the great joys of food is working with the seasons, it’s the key to bringing the fresh, clean and honest flavours I love to bring to my menus.”
 Lisa Goodwin-Allen

 Learn more about Lisa in our Q&A with her recently….

 Have you always wanted to be a chef?
 Where does the passion come from?

 My passion for food was first started as a teenager.
 I struggled at school but enjoyed practical subjects especially Home Economics and found my niche with food.
 It was a chance to be creative but it was also a way for me to shine.

 I was very shy as a young girl.
 Cooking was my way of expressing myself and showing my personality.
 It was a really good thing for me.
 I knew it was something I’d love to do.
 I was obsessed with home economics.
 I loved going to school with my little wicker basket with all the ingredients in.
 We’d always make something like Quiche Lorraine.
 I loved cooking at home, too.
 I loved to cook at home too and learned from my Mum and Nana.

 Working with Nigel Haworth since 2001 must be inspirational, tell us more.